School name: The Royal Liberty School

 There was no wasted time in the trip, it was jam packed with activities which both the staff and students really appreciated!

 Finally, the reward points always help.
-As we were over staffing due to COVID, these helped to pay towards the extra member of staff.
+As we were over staffing due to Covid, these helped to pay towards the extra member of staff.
 It is nice that they don’t just look after new customers but reward the loyalty of schools.

 Were there any guarantees that Halsbury were offering that made it easier for you to get senior leadership and/or parents on board?

-The COVID guarantee really helped to give piece of mind to both parents and SLT.
+The COVID guarantee really helped to give peace of mind to both parents and SLT.
 We felt informed every step of the way and that, if worse did come to worse, we would be covered with this.
 This was especially true as the travel rules have changes so frequently in Europe and at such short notice!